pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 But we need to know what we are choosing.
-We need to understand that the issue is not between decentralization or centralization, but is nothing more than an age-old argument in disguise: the question of individual agency and accountability versus compulsion; the question of who is in control.
+We need to understand that the issue is not between decentralization or centralization, but is nothing more than an age-old argument in disguise: the question of individual agency and accountability versus compulsion---the question of who is in control.

 The [ISO [26324]{.oldstyle}][DOI standard] is a standard, but not an open standard, as the last time I checked it costs [88]{.oldstyle} CHF to purchase